 The executive compensation program is divided into a short-term cash incentive program and a long-term equity incentive program.
-Cash incentive targets for fiscal 2022 performance were set by the Compensation Committee in February 2022.
-In February 2023, the Compensation Committee determined the cash incentive award to each named executive officer based on the achievement of the Company's previously established fiscal 2022 corporate performance objectives, with an adjustment of up to 20% (upward or downward) based on personal performance.
-For fiscal 2022, the Compensation Committee did not make any personal performance adjustments to the cash incentive award for any named executive officer.
+Cash incentive targets for fiscal 2023 performance were set by the Compensation Committee in February 2023 (or upon hiring).
+In February 2024, the Compensation Committee determined the cash incentive award to each named executive officer based on the achievement of the Company's previously established fiscal 2023 corporate performance objectives, with an adjustment of up to 20% (upward or downward) based on personal performance.
+For fiscal 2023, the Compensation Committee did not make any personal performance adjustments to the cash incentive award for any named executive officer.

-The value of the long-term equity incentive award granted to each named executive officer in February 2022 was based on fixed award values that were set by the Compensation Committee on the grant date.
+The value of the long-term equity incentive award granted to each named executive officer in February 2023 or upon hiring was based on fixed award values that were set by the Compensation Committee on the grant date.

-The long-term equity incentive award is granted 50% in the form of RSUs and 50% in the form of PSUs.
-The value of the PSUs will only be recognized if the Company achieves specified levels of average ROAE and average annual EPS growth over the years 2022 through 2024, with 50% of the PSU payout tied to each metric.
+For all named executive officers other than Ms. Tan, the long-term equity incentive award was granted 50% in the form of RSUs and 50% in the form of PSUs.
+The value of the PSUs will only be recognized if the Company achieves specified levels of average ROAE and average annual EPS growth over the years 2023 through 2025, with 50% of the PSU payout tied to each metric.
 Upon payout of the PSUs, the participants also receive any dividends that would have been paid on the earned shares during the performance period if the shares had been outstanding.
+Because Ms. Tan joined the Company in October 2023, her long-term equity award consisted solely of RSUs.